 OS Architecture

-We support Linux operating system with x86 64bit architecture.
+We support Linux operating systems with the x86-64 architecture.

 Server network bandwidth